goghoti/goghoti/README.md

-- 👋 Hi, I’m @goghoti
+- 👋 Hi, I’m @goghoti finder of things, internet introvert, and knower of secrets
 - 👀 I’m interested in detection engineering, security content development and threat hunting
 - 🌱 I’m currently learning osint & malware analysis automation
-- 💞️ I’m looking to collaborate on rule respositories/detection logic creation
+- 💞️ Looking to collaborate on rule respositories/detection logic creation
-- 📫 Content posted to this github does not reflect my employers opionion or status
+- ⚡ Content posted to this github does not reflect my employers opionion or status
+- 👨‍💻 Security will always be a passion and not my profession

 <!---
 goghoti/goghoti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.